ankithu/Cornus2/README.md

 ### Cornus/include/config

-This folder contains files that handle configuration of each node on start up.
+This folder contains code for data structures that read and maintain the configuration of nodes and transaction handlers.

 ### Cornus/include/lib

 This folder contains external libraries that we make use of such as http and json.
+It also contains our custom timer library that allows for efficient collection of timestamp breakdowns across a transaction.

 ### Cornus/include/messaging

 This folder handles the GlobalMessageHandler, our custom-implemented TCP library, and other files related to messaging.
 The GlobalMessageHandler is the primary driver for each node that forwards messages to the appropriate transaction handler (Coordinator, Participant, Replicator, or Committer).
 We opted to implement our own TCP library because publically available HTTP libraries did not offer the multithread and performance guarantees that we needed.
+It also contains a test directory which contains test programs for the TCP library.

 ### Cornus/transactionHandlers

 This folder contains the primary implementations of the paper version of Cornus and our new version of Cornus.
-In the paper version of Cornus, there are two types of transaction handler: Coordinator and Participant.
+In the paper version of Cornus, there are two types of transaction handlers: Coordinator and Participant.
 Our new version has four types: Coordinator2, Participant2, Replicator, and Committer.
 It also includes some parent classes (Sender and TransactionHandler) which we use for common functionality inheritance.

 ### Cornus/worker